DavidGobran/Forfundzies/README.md

 ## Setup

-In the project directory, you can run:
+In the app directory, you can run:

 ### `npm start`